hicapacity/hicapacity-site/membership.markdown

 **Parking**

-Parking is available at Sports Authority (owned by the same land owner).
-There is also street parking around the neighborhood.
+Parking for HI Capacity is street parking only.
+There is parking on side streets surrounding Kamani Street and also on Ward Avenue.

 **Our Future**